asecurityteam/go-vpcflow/README.md

 # go-vpc #

-**A library for consuming AWS VPC logs**
+**A library for consuming AWS VPC Flow Logs**

 ## Overview ##

-AWS VPC logs are a data source by which a team can detect anomalies in connection patterns, use of non-standard ports, or even view the interconnections of systems.
+AWS Flow Logs are a data source by which a team can detect anomalies in connection patterns, use of non-standard ports, or even view the interconnections of systems.
 To assist in the consumption and analysis of these logs, go-vpc provides the following feature set:

-* extract VPC logs from an S3 bucket
+* extract flow logs from an S3 bucket
 * filter out logs of interest based on log metadata
 * perform compactions on the data resulting in a digest for a particular network interface

 ## Usage ##

-In order to get started, your AWS account should be configured to [publish VPC flow logs to S3](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-s3.html)
+In order to get started, your AWS account should be configured to [publish flow logs to S3](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-s3.html)

 ## Contributing ##